UKCloud/documentation/articles/enablement/enbl-sco-mtf-nas.md

 ## About the facility

-Our Mass Transfer Facility (MTF) enables you to move virtualised environments, in the form of VMs, into and out of your UKCloud environment using your own network attached storage (NAS) device, hard disk drives (HDDs) or USB drives.
-You can use our MTF to move VMs:
+You can use UKCloud's Mass Transfer Facility to move virtualised environments into and out of your UKCloud environment using your own network attached storage (NAS) device, hard disk drives (HDDs) or USB drives.
+You can use the Mass Transfer Facility to move:

-- Into or out of your virtual data centre (VDC)
+- Into or out of your UKCloud environment

 - Between the Assured OFFICIAL and Elevated OFFICIAL security domains

 - Between our data centres in Farnborough and Corsham

-It's useful if, for example, you don't have enough network bandwidth for large VMs or volumes of VMs, or if you haven't got a Cross Domain Security Zone service in place.
+It's useful if, for example, you don't have enough network bandwidth for large transfers, or if you don't have a Cross Domain Security Zone (CDSZ) service in place.

 ### NAS

-Your NAS will be securely installed in the MTF bay and connected into your UKCloud environment.
+Your NAS is securely installed in the mass transfer bay and connected into your UKCloud environment.

 ### HDD

-Your HDD is securely installed in an eSATA enclosure and connected to our NAS device in the Mass Transfer bay.
-Our NAS is connected into your compute environment to carry out the transfer.
+Your HDD is securely installed in an eSATA enclosure and connected to our NAS device in the mass transfer bay.
+Our NAS is connected into your UKCloud environment to carry out the transfer.
 Your HDD must be compatible with our eSATA enclosure: 3.5" SATA NAS hard drive, optimised for use in one to five-bay enclosures and formatted as NTFS, Fat32, EXT3, EXT4 or HFS Plus (exFat is not currently supported).

 ### USB

-Your USB will be connected to our NAS device in the Mass Transfer bay.
+Your USB is connected to our NAS device in the mass transfer bay.
 Our NAS is connected into your UKCloud environment to carry out the transfer.

 ## Scheduling your transfer

 To schedule a transfer, raise a Service Request via the [My Calls](https://portal.skyscapecloud.com/support/ivanti) section of the UKCloud Portal, providing us with at least 10 days' notice.
-You should also arrange delivery of your NAS device to the UKCloud office, quoting the SR number, no later than the working day before the scheduled transfer day.
+You should also arrange delivery of your device to the UKCloud office, quoting the Service Request number, no later than the working day before the scheduled transfer day.

-When raising the SR, please provide the following:

-- Number and size of the VMs
+When raising the Service Request, provide as much information as possible.
+For example, for UKCloud for VMware environments, provide:

-- Number of VMs and their total size
+- The number of VMs and their total size

-- Originating VDC and data centre (if applicable)
+- Details of the originating VDC and data centre (if applicable)

-- Originating vApp (if applicable)
+- Details of the originating vApp (if applicable)

-- Target VDC and vApp (if applicable)
+- Details of the target VDC and vApp (if applicable)

-- Data centre location
+- The data centre location

-### NAS only
+- If using a NAS device for the transfer, also provide:

-- Make and model of the NAS
+  - The make and model of the NAS

   - Login credentials for the NAS, so that we can configure it for the transfer

   - Network connection details (IPs) to connect to the device

 ## Before sending us your device